 Our GP Injection Day is a hands-on course giving you lots of time to practise examinations and injections.
 The course provides a concise review of upper and lower limb MSK examinations to aid accurate diagnosis of lesions appropriate for injection therapy.
 The theory tutorials cover steroid and local anaesthetic use, including pharmacology, side effects and doses, whilst the practical demonstrations of each injection offer a review of surface anatomy.

-The Injection Therapy CPD Update Day is aimed at physiotherapists and medical practitioners who use injection techniques in their clinical practice and want to keep up to date and maintain their skills.
+The Injection Technique CPD Course is an update day aimed at physiotherapists and medical practitioners who use injection techniques in their clinical practice and want to keep up to date and maintain their skills.
 The course will cover imaging in injection therapy and alternative injection agents, the issue of steroid and tendon tissue and the clinical application of hyaluronic acid injections.